MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-basics-claim.md

 ```

-> [!Warning]
+> [!WARNING]
 > A claim can be lost in the following circumstances:
+>
 > 1. Another app has requested a claim of the same device and your app did not issue a **RetainDevice** in response to the **ReleaseDeviceRequested** event.
 (See [Claim negotiation](#claim-negotiation) below for more information.)
 > 2. Your app has been suspended, which resulted in the device object being closed and as a result the claim is no longer valid.
 (See [Device object lifecycle](pos-basics-deviceobject.md#device-object-lifecycle) for more information.)

 ## Claim negotiation

-Since Windows is a multi-tasking environment it is possible for multiple applications on the same computer to require access to peripherals in a cooperative manner.
+Since Windows is a multi-tasking environment, it is possible for multiple applications on the same computer to require access to peripherals in a cooperative manner.
 The PointOfService APIs provide a negotiation model that allows for multiple applications to share peripherals connected to the computer.

 When a second application on the same computer requests a Claim for a PointOfService peripheral that is already claimed by another application, a **ReleaseDeviceRequested** event notification is published.
 The application with the active claim must respond to the event notification by calling **RetainDevice** if the application is currently using the device to avoid losing the claim.

 If the application with the active claim does not respond with **RetainDevice** right away it is assumed that the application has been suspended or does not need the device and the claim is revoked and given to the new application.

-The first step is to create an event handler which responds to the **ReleaseDeviceRequested** event with **RetainDevice**.
+The first step is to create an event handler that responds to the **ReleaseDeviceRequested** event with **RetainDevice**.

 ```Csharp
     /// <summary>